Coastal road massacre: Bus hijacking

-They then walked less than a mile up to the four-lane highway, opened fire at passing cars, and hijacked a white Mercedes taxi, killing its occupants.
+The militants then walked less than a mile up to the four-lane highway, opened fire at passing cars, and hijacked a white Mercedes taxi, killing its occupants.
 Setting off down the highway toward Tel Aviv, they hijacked a chartered bus carrying Egged bus drivers and their families on a day outing, along the Coastal Highway.
 Although Abu Jihad had ordered them to seize a hotel, the militants improvised and changed the nature of their attack due to the dozens of hostages in their hands.
 The militants drove down the coastal highway, shooting and throwing grenades at passing cars.
 They also shot at the passengers and threw at least one body out of the bus.
 At one point they commandeered Bus 901, traveling from Tel Aviv to Haifa, taking its passengers hostage as well, and forced the passengers from the first bus to board it.

 At one point, the bus stopped, and one of the perpetrators got out and fired directly into a passing car, killing a teenager, Imri Tel-Oren, and injuring his father Hanoch.
 Sharon Tel-Oren, Imri's mother, testified: "We were in our station wagon, driving along the coastal highway.
 We saw something odd ahead – a bus, but it seemed to be stopped.
 Then we saw someone lying on the road.
 There was shattered glass all over, children screaming.
 Then we heard the gunshots.
 Imri was asleep in the back seat.
 The bullet passed through the front seat and hit his head, killing him instantly.
 My husband was shot in the arm, and lost the movement in his fingers."

 Police were alerted to the attack; their cars caught up to the bus and trailed it.
 Although the militants fired at the pursuing police cars, policemen did not return fire, fearing they would hit the civilians inside the bus.
 Police quickly set up a roadblock, but the militants plowed the bus through it and continued their journey.
 According to Khaled Abu Asba, one of the two surviving attackers, police set up multiple roadblocks, and there was an exchange of fire at every intersection.